thelovebug/wiki.moobug.net/docs/docs/amateur_radio/allstar_node_dtmf_tones.md

 title: "Allstar node DTMF tones"
 ---

-!!! information
+!!! info
     This article was written by operator [Dave M7TLB][QRZ], for the Amateur Radio community.

     Reach out to me via [QRZ][QRZ] for any additions and omissions.

 [QRZ]: https://qrz.com/db/M7TLB

-!!! warning
-    This is a living document that will be updated as appropriate
+!!! warning "This is a living document that will be updated as appropriate"

 ## DTMF tones